-As of December 31, 2013, we employed 85 field sales representatives.
-Notable developments in late 2013 include our initiative to sell direct-to-hospital in Norway and to set up an office in Melbourne, Australia.
-We believe that the expansion of our direct sales force has been a key factor in our success and it remains one of our primary long-term strategies.
+As of December 31, 2014, we employed 81 field sales representatives.
+We believe that the expansion of our direct sales force since 1998 has been a key factor in our success, and it remains one of our primary long-term strategies.

 Outside our direct markets, we generally sell our products through country-specific distributors.
 We typically sign exclusive distribution agreements with terms of up to three years frequently specifying minimum annual sales volumes and pricing.
 These agreements are renewable by mutual agreement.
-From time to time, when we determine that it would be financially advantageous for us to sell directly in a market, we terminate one or more of our distributors in that market.
+From time to time, when we determine that it would be financially advantageous for us to sell directly in a market, we terminate our distributor(s) in that market.
 In December 2012, we agreed to terminate our distributor for a certain Japanese territory, and we began selling direct-to-hospital in this territory through our existing eight person Japanese sales force in 2013.
 In October 2013, we agreed to terminate our distributors in Australia and Norway, and we began selling direct-to-hospital in those territories in January 2014.